 "I never meant to hurt you," he amended, and that, at least, I believed.

 The music changed again.
-A whisper of nostalgia diffused through the door at my back, like listening to it from my bed.
+A whisper of nostalgia diffused through the door, like listening to it from my bed.
 Distance softening the notes.

 I'll be home for Christmas . . .